AkaiRyussei/Digital-electronics-2/Labs/03_gpio/Assignment.md

 ### GPIO library

 1. In your words, describe the difference between the declaration and the definition of the function in C.
-   * Function declaration
+   * Function declaration defines type of return value, function name, and number and types of all input parameters.
-   * Function definition
+   * Function definition provides the actual body of the function inside the braces {}.

 2. Part of the C code listing with syntax highlighting, which toggles LEDs only if push button is pressed.
 Otherwise, the value of the LEDs does not change.
 Use function from your GPIO library.
 Let the push button is connected to port D: